BushmanLab/INSPIIRED/README.md

 ## INSPIIRED

+**Below is an example of how to set up INSPIRRED on a 64-bit linux machine**

-**Set up Conda using the Bash shell.**
+**Set up Conda.**
 While installing Conda, agree to the license and agree to allow the setup script to update your .bashrc file.
+If you are not using a 64-bit Linux machine then please visit http://conda.pydata.org/miniconda.html
+and download the Python 2.x version of Conda for your machine.
 ```
 %> wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
 %> bash Miniconda2-latest-Linux-x86_64.sh